GT4SD/lm-assistant-for-biocatalysis/README.md

+Below is the updated README in Markdown format with the BLASTP installation note removed:

+---

 # Biocatalysis Assistant

 ![Biocatalysis Assistant Architecture](/assets/GraphicalAbstract.png)

 **Biocatalysis Assistant** is an advanced Python-based chatbot framework designed to automate and facilitate bioinformatics and biocatalysis tasks.
 Leveraging a dynamic set of tools and integrating powerful language models, this assistant streamlines complex processes in computational biology and enzyme engineering, making research more efficient and accessible.

 ## Features